haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 90–96
 97–00
       You can give a sentient item an objective it pursues, perhaps to the exclusion of all else.
 As long as the wielder’s use of the item aligns with that special purpose, the item remains cooperative.
 Deviating from this course might cause conflict between the wielder and the item, and could even cause the item to prevent the use of its activated properties.
 You
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 251

 can pick a special purpose or roll on the following table. d10 Purpose